 Udemy uses a proprietary player and attaches a Udemy watermark to all course videos.
 This is why, when you upload a video to Udemy, there is both uploading AND "processing" time, because we are encoding your videos to make them difficult to steal.

 But for a motivated pirate, any content that appears on a computer screen is vulnerable to theft.
-This is unavoidable and a problem across the industry.
-Giants like Netflix, Youtube, Amazon, etc. all have the same issue, and as an industry, we continue to work on new technology solutions to limit piracy.
+This is an unavoidable problem across the industry.
+Companies like Netflix, Youtube, Amazon, etc. all have the same issue, and like them, we continue to work on new strategies and solutions to limit piracy.

-Please note that because of the nature of piracy, many of these sites operate outside the law and are very difficult to get shut down, despite the best efforts of our team.
+Please note that because of the nature of piracy, many of these sites operate outside the law and are very difficult to get shut down, despite the best efforts of our respective teams.
 Not every country has copyright laws and some pirate sites ignore lawful notices they are sent.
 In these cases a request is also sent to Google so that the relevant link will be removed from their search engine results.
 This makes it harder for someone to potentially find and download your course for free.

 If you would like to follow-up on your report or have any further questions, you can email firstname.lastname@example.org.
 Link-Busters will not be able to respond to inquiries about this program.